Databank

 • dd = day in which the update to the databank occurred.

 This versioning format facilitates documentation and communication of updates and modifications that occur as a normal part of the envisaged life-cycle of the databank.
-The frequency of regular updates to the databank has yet to be determined.
+The frequency of regular updates to the databank has yet to be formally determined.

 How to submit data to the databank